detec/POJOClassesGenerationForHibernate/README.md

 ## Description ##

 This tool is a 1C:Enterprise implementation of Hibernate Reverse Engineering for Netbeans, Hibernate Reverse Engineering standalone and other IDE or standalone tools that generate classes for Hibernate based on existing database schema.
-It generates entity classes with hibernate annotations from 1C 8.3 database where this tool is launched.
+It generates entity classes with Hibernate annotations from 1C 8.3 database where this tool is launched.
 Additionally it generates mapping class strings for hibernate.cfg.xml.

 ## Target audience ##